Best hikes in the world

 Nepal is known for its incredible treks.
 I mean, of course, it’s home to the mighty Himalayas, so it’s natural to have jaw-dropping mountain trails.
 The best part about trekking in Nepal is that you can choose from three-day treks to one month long treks.
 You can easily find something to suit your fitness level and the number of days of your holiday.

-But after having done four different treks in Nepal, my favorite one is the more extended version of Everest Base Camp, via Jiri, a 29-day trek that will make you fall in love with the Himalayas forever and ever.
+But after having done four different treks in Nepal, my favourite one is the more extended version of Everest Base Camp, via Jiri, a 29-day trek that will make you fall in love with the Himalayas forever and ever.
 The number of days in which you can do this trek varies a lot, depending on how many side trips you want to include and also how many rest days.
 To stay safe from altitude sickness, it’s important to rest properly.

 I chose this trek because I am afraid of flying in Nepal, those tiny planes scare me like hell.
 So instead of taking the classic Kathmandu-Lukla and return, we took a bus to Jiri and started trekking from there.
 In this way, by the time you reach Lukla (after around five days) you are already trained for the rest of the trek.